Precision Data Capture with Airsuv's ARC System

 The ARC Capture System

-ARC defines five discrete capture layers - from full-asset overview to close-range detail - each with defined parameters, pass/fail criteria, and standards alignment.
+Every Airsuv inspection mission is structured to the Airsuv Reference Capture (ARC) system.
+ARC defines five discrete capture layers — each with defined parameters, pass/fail criteria, and standards alignment.
+All five must be completed before the dataset leaves site.

-ARC-1 establishes full asset geometry and environmental context.
+Establishes full asset geometry and environmental context.

-ARC-2 delivers 100% surface coverage - the primary data layer and the basis for IEC 62446-3 thermal replication on solar farm inspections.
+Delivers 100% surface coverage — the primary data layer and the basis for IEC 62446-3 thermal replication on solar farm inspections.

-ARC-3 captures all structural and mechanical features, forming the photographic record basis for Historic England HEAG317 heritage documentation.
+Captures all structural and mechanical features, forming the photographic record basis for Historic England HEAG317 heritage documentation.

-ARC-4 captures close-range detail of all points of interest identified during ARC-2 and ARC-3.
+Captures close-range detail of all points of interest identified during ARC-2 and ARC-3.

-ARC-5 records site access, ground conditions, and the conditions log required for IEC 62446-3 reporting and RAMS documentation.
+Records site access, ground conditions, and the conditions log required for IEC 62446-3 reporting and RAMS documentation.

 Standards define the requirement.